simbird/ReCharge-Docs/README.md

 We've built the widget to look as good as possible on as many different configurations, but we still allow an wide amount of customizability and ways to override options in case the installation doesn't go as expected.

 [Start here](https://github.com/SocalProofit/ReCharge-Docs/wiki/Widget%3A-Welcome)

+---

+## Getting help

+If you can't find what you're looking for in this documentation, please see our [Knowledge Base](http://support.rechargepayments.com) or contact <support@rechargepayments.com>.